Search API Connector Documentation

 For each response field, you have several options:

 Use the Filter all / Keep all buttons at the top to modify all fields at once.
+When used in conjunction with the search bar, only fields matching the search term will be modified.

 To rename fields, click the pencil icon next to the field name.
 This will produce a modal where you can rename your field.